 • Pool of Funds: indicate whether you are applying for a Success by Six grant or a Community Reinvestment grant.

-• Project Summary: what are the funds to be used for and why?
+• Project Summary: what are the funds to be used for and why, including program description and number of expected participants.

 • Impact: what difference will the funds make to the children or individuals being served and how will you know that the funds have been effective?

-• Grant Time-line: Is there a particular time when the grant funds will be needed to carry out the project for which the organization is applying?
+• Grant Time-line: When the grant funds will be needed to carry out the project?

 Reporting Required of Grantees: Organizations receiving grants must provide a one-page stewardship report as outlined above.
-This report should briefly outline what specifically the funds were expended upon and when, and what the outcome/impact of the funding has been.
-Consideration for future grants will be contingent upon timely receipt of grant reports.
+This report should briefly outline what specifically the funds were expended upon and when, number of participants, and what the outcome/impact of the funding has been.
+Consideration for future grants will be contingent upon receipt of grant reports.

-Contact Information for Rotary Success by Six and Community Reinvestment Grants: Info@KeeneRotary.org designating in the subject line which grant process is the topic of your email.
+Contact information for Rotary Success by Six and Community Reinvestment Grants: Info@KeeneRotary.org designating in the subject line which grant process is the topic of your email.
+Complete proposals may be mailed to the Rotary Club of Keene: PO Box 126, Keene, NH 03431-0126 or by email at info@keenerotary.org, designating Success by Six or Community Reinvestment.